jnozzi/cocoadev.com/markdown/SolutionToNSSearchFieldWrapping.md

 **Yes I tried \n.
 It did not result in proper pasting into the app's table view internally.
 To elaborate: this character is the record separator in the paste operation to the table.
-Think about the "componentsSeparatedByString" method of General/NSString.
+Think about the "componentsSeparatedByString" method of NSString.
 **

 ----

-The answer (of course) was to write an General/NSFormatter subclass for the search field that removed the \r characters and replaced them by spaces, and sending a setWraps: NO and setScrolling: YES to the search field at the time I assign it its formatter.
+The answer (of course) was to write an NSFormatter subclass for the search field that removed the \r characters and replaced them by spaces, and sending a setWraps: NO and setScrolling: YES to the search field at the time I assign it its formatter.
 But <BOO HOO> none of you fine folks saw fit to point me in that direction.
 Cost me 24 hours <SNIF> which I put to good use in woolgathering.

-Note that the default behavior of General/NSTextField does not cause it to go ballistic when you paste a multi-line string.
+Note that the default behavior of NSTextField does not cause it to go ballistic when you paste a multi-line string.

-*It's not General/NSSearchField's default behavior either, which I very briefly verified using Interface Builder.
+*It's not NSSearchField's default behavior either, which I very briefly verified using Interface Builder.
 You must have been doing something strange.*

 ----